ZDunc/cpp-object-oriented-projects/README.md

 ### (class) MyInt allows storage of any non-negative integer (theoretically without an upper limit -- although there naturally is an eventual limit to storage in a program).
 MyInt consists of necessary operator overloads, so that objects of type MyInt will act like regular integers, to some extent.
 This program requires dynamic memory allocation.
 - myint.h
 - myint.cpp

+## (5) Student & StudentList Classes - Base and derived classes, virtual functions, applications of polymorphism; further practice with file I/O, as well as dynamic allocation
+### (class) Student stores student grade information in a base class and three derived classes simulating different school majors.
+Data is private or protected, and data access must happen through public member functions. (class) StudentList then stores a list of pointers to Student objects using a dynamically-managed array.
+Main.cpp creates a single StudentList object and then implements a menu interface to allow interaction with the objects.
+Sample txt files are included.
+- student.h
+- studentlist.h
+- student.cpp
+- studentlist.cpp
+- main.cpp
+- text1.txt
+- text2.txt